 The proposed amendment relates to Section 3.3.1 of the Town Charter by clarifying the qualifications for candidates running for the office of Town Councilor.
-The amendment removes the section requiring the candidate to be a resident of Town for at least one (1) calendar year.
+The amendment removes the section requiring the candidate to be a resident of Town for at least one (1) calendar year but makes it necessary for them to be a registered voter of the town per RSA 669:19.
 Additionally, the amendment incorporates language consistent with state law requiring candidates to file a formal "declaration of candidacy" as part of their eligibility for office.